kourdroid/kourdroid/README.md

-- 👋 Hi, I’m @kourdroid
+- 👋 Hi, I’m Mehdi Kourchal
-- 👀 I’m interested in automations and bots
+- 👀 I’m interested in automations, bots, and front-end development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Flask

+💡 Proficient in HTML, CSS, and Tailwind CSS for creating stunning and responsive user interfaces.
+Currently honing my skills in JavaScript for dynamic web applications.
+Also, delving into Python and Flask for back-end development.

+Let's keep coding and building amazing things! 🛠️

 <!---